Skip to page content

 Example 2:

-You and your neighbor want to compare the price of the fuels for heating your homes on an equal basis.
-You can compare the average of fuel prices over the winter (October through March) in dollars per million Btu by dividing the average of the monthly winter prices for natural gas and for heating oil per unit of the fuels by the Btu content of the fuels in million Btu per unit.
+You and your neighbor want to compare the fuel prices for heating your homes.
+You can compare the average fuel prices over the winter (October through March) in dollars per million Btu by dividing the average natural gas and heating oil monthly prices per unit by the Btu content of the fuels in million Btu per unit.

 • Natural gas